lorenzo-stoakes/haxv6/README.md

 ## Exploits

 Part of the fun of having a small OS to play with is the ability to explore stuff in more detail and ease than would otherwise be possible.
+One of these fun games is playing around with security exploits :)

 ### Exploit 1